 University Libraries provides a wide range of services to Southern Miss faculty and staff.
 Faculty and staff have full access to all print and electronic resources in the Libraries' collections.
 Services of special interest may include classroom instruction from a librarian and course reserves.
 Use the links below to learn about specific services available to you.

-For general information about Cook Library’s facilities and services for faculty and staff, visit the Welcome to Cook Library guide.
+For general information about University Libraries facilities and services for faculty and staff, visit the welcome guides listed below.